 Is this a danger to my health?

-They have determined that there needs to be a strengthening of the HSEs enforcement expectation for all welding fume including steel.
+They have determined that there needs to be a strengthening of the HSEs enforcement expectation for all welding fumes including steel.

-Welding fume especially derived from aluminium and galvanised steel welding is very heavy particulates and breathing in these particulates can quickly cause Metal Particle poisoning in welder operators.
+Welding fumes especially derived from aluminium and galvanised steel welding are very heavy particulates and breathing in these particulates can quickly cause Metal Particle poisoning in welder operators.

 Manganese is prevalent in mild steel welding and this particulate fume can have neurological side effects similar to Parkinson’s disease.

 According to the HSE, at present, general ventilation does not achieve the necessary control.
-HSE is therefore set to strengthen its enforcement expectation on all welding fume, including mild steel welding.
+HSE is therefore set to strengthen its enforcement expectation on all welding fumes, including mild steel welding.